spring-projects/spring-data-elasticsearch/README.md

 </repository>
 ```

+###Note:
+Spring data elaticsearch 1.0.0.RELEASE version is on elasticsearch 1.1.1 library which uses java 1.6 or later version.
+As latest version of elasticsearch 1.2.x is now supporting java 1.7, future releases of spring data elasticsearch library can be used with Java 7 or later version.
+In order to use with java 6 it has to be with elasticsearch 1.1.x.

 ### ElasticsearchRepository
 A default implementation of ElasticsearchRepository, aligning to the generic Repository Interfaces, is provided.
 Spring can do the Repository implementation for you depending on method names in the interface definition.